titushere/titushere/README.md

-- 👋 Hi, I’m @titushere
+- 👋 Hi, I’m Titus Chacko
-- 👀 I’m interested in backend development
+- 👀 I’m interested in both front and backend development
-- 🌱 I’m currently learning different languages such as Java and CSS
-- 💞️ I’m looking to collaborate on any begineer level projects
+- 💞️ Would be glad to contribute on any projects
 - 📫 Reach me at: tituschacko70@gmail.com

 <!---